 They're not always available on the NHS.
 Speak to a doctor about where to get a vacuum pump.

-You can also pay to see someone privately.
+You can also pay to see a counsellor or therapist privately.

 Counsellors and psychotherapists should be a member of the:

 Sex therapists should be a member of the: